Andy Lambert: Sterling

 Lambert was the head football coach at Sterling College in Sterling, Kansas from 2004 to 2015.
 Sterling won the program's first Kansas Collegiate Athletic Conference (KCAC) championship in 2013.

 Southern Nazarene

 After the 2015 season, Lambert accepted the position as the head coach at Southern Nazarene University starting with the 2016 season.

 Eastern Michigan

 Lambert spent time as a Defensive Analyst at Eastern Michigan prior to taking the job at Concordia.

+Concordia (IL)

+On May 3, 2021, Lambert was hired as the new head football coach for the Concordia Cougars.